-- Examination regulations for MSc programs of MIN faculty
+- Examination regulations for MSc programs of MIN faculty and Program specific regulations

 - Mathematical Physics module handbook (GER)